Trump: 'So many signs' Florida shooting suspect was 'mentally disturbed'

 “So many signs that the Florida shooter was mentally disturbed, even expelled from school for bad and erratic behavior.
 Neighbors and classmates knew he was a big problem.
 Must always report such instances to authorities, again and again!”
 Trump tweeted.

+The president plans to address the nation about the shooting at 11 a.m.
+ET on Thursday, the White House says.
+The flag was lowered to half-staff at the White House in honor of the victims.

-Nikolas Cruz, 19, arrived at the Broward County Jail early Thursday morning after investigators questioned him for hours.
+Suspect Nikolas Cruz, 19, arrived at the Broward County Jail early Thursday morning after investigators questioned him for hours.
 The 19-year-old, who was a former student at Marjory Stoneman Douglas High School, was taken into custody “without incident” Wednesday by Coconut Creek police in a Coral Springs neighborhood, located just a few miles from the high school itself.

 Seventeen people were killed Wednesday when the gunman opened fire at the Florida high school as panicked students fled the bloodbath.
 Cruz was charged Thursday with 17 counts of premeditated murder.